Sensor City is a collaboration between the University of Liverpool and Liverpool John Moores University and is a flagship University Enterprise Zone.

 - Industrial placements and links for graduates

-Sensor City provides an ideal arena for partners and sponsors looking to raise their company profile, meet potential clients, and benefit from intelligence provided by Sensor City’s customers.
+Sensor City provides an ideal arena for partners and sponsors looking to raise their company profile, meet potential customers, and benefit from intelligence provided by Sensor City’s customers.

-We are seeking partners who recognise the potential for sensor technologies and want to collaborate with us in fostering and supporting the sensor community.
-In return we can provide exclusive event opportunities, client referrals, and early insight into the latest sensor technologies.
+We are seeking partners who recognise the potential for sensor technology and who want to collaborate with us in fostering and supporting the sensor and Internet of Things community.
+In return we can provide exclusive event opportunities, customer referrals and early insight into the latest sensor technologies.

 Sensor City has been designed and space-planned to encourage collaboration on every level.

 The innovative design of the building means that it has many sustainable features including energy efficient chilled beams in the suites, low energy LED lighting and photovoltaic panels on the roof.

 The building also allows for natural light to flow through each floor from top to bottom, whilst externally, Sensor City’s ‘Fields of Gold‘ glass cladding makes it an exciting new focal point on Liverpool’s skyline.